 Optional Sections Offer Advanced or Specialty Topics.

-large number of optional sections have been included.
-These sections are indicated by asterisks and thus are easily distinguished from those which form the core of the basic statics course.
+A large number of optional sections have been included.
+These sections are indicated by asterisks and thus are easily distinguished from those which form the core of the basic course.
 They can be omitted without prejudice to the understanding of the rest of the text.

-Among the topics covered in these additional sections are the reduction of a system of forces to a wrench, applications to hydrostatics, equilibrium of cables, products of inertia and Mohr's circle, the determination of the principal axes and the mass moments of inertia of a body of arbitrary shape, and the method of virtual work.
+The topics covered in the optional sections in Statics include the reduction of a system of forces of a wrench, applications to hydrostatics, equilibrium of cables, products of inertia and Mohr's circle, the determination of the principal axes and the mass moments of inertia of a body of arbitrary shape, and the method of virtual work.
 The sections on the inertia properties of three-dimensional bodies are primarily intended for students who will later study in dynamics the three-dimensional motion of rigid bodies.